Fractional-Step Runge--Kutta Methods: Representation and Linear Stability Analysis: Background

 \subsection{FSRK methods}

 When solving \eqref{cauchy_problem}, one can use operator-splitting methods combined with suitable Runge--Kutta methods to integrate each operator.
 We call this an FSRK method as defined below.

-\begin{mydef}[FSRK methods] Consider \eqref{cauchy_problem}, and assume that we advance the time integration by choosing a combination of an $s$-stage OS method and Runge--Kutta time-stepping methods.
-Let $\{ \alpha_k^{[\ell]} \}_{k=1,2,\dots,s}^{l=1,2,\dots,N}$ be the coefficients of the OS method.
+\begin{mydef}[FSRK method] Consider \eqref{cauchy_problem}, and assume that we advance the time integration by choosing a combination of an $s$-stage OS method and Runge--Kutta time-stepping methods.
+Let $\{ \alpha_k^{[\ell]} \}_{k=1,2,\dots,s}^{\ell=1,2,\dots,N}$ be the coefficients of the OS method.
 Let $ $ be the Butcher tableau of the $\ts^{[\ell]}_k$-stage Runge--Kutta method applied to operator $l$ at OS stage $k$.
+Then, one step of an FSRK method reads